bohlender/capstone-d/README.md

 # capstone-d

 ## What is this?
-This package implements idiomatic D bindings for version [3.0.5](https://github.com/aquynh/capstone/releases/tag/3.0.5) of [Capstone](http://www.capstone-engine.org) - the disassembly framework powering many reverse engineering tools.
+This package implements idiomatic D bindings for version [4.0 (8f4cc4e)](https://github.com/aquynh/capstone/tree/8f4cc4e80d2c8635b06be9fe193eb6e3c6bd357f) of [Capstone](http://www.capstone-engine.org) - the disassembly framework powering many reverse engineering tools.
 If you do not need the expressivity and safety of D but just the plain C API in D, [non-idiomatic bindings](https://github.com/theoldmoon0602/capstone-d) might be just what you're looking for.

+*Note that the bindings for the following architectures have not been ported yet: EVM, M68K, M68K, M680X, TMS320C64x*

 ## Examples
 ### Introductory Example